 Serve with warm maple syrup and cut fresh fruit, if desired.
 Enjoy!

 The secret to the tallest and fluffiest pancakes is... time.
 Ideally you will let your batter rest at least 10 minutes.
 This gives the flour time to fully hydrate, and for the leavening agents to begin doing their job of fluffing things up.
-If you can, let the batter rest up to 30 minutes.
+If you can, let the batter rest at least 10 and up to 30 minutes.

 Place leftover pancakes on a plate covered with plastic wrap or in a zip top bag for up to 3 days.